cjbeckert/contactform/README.md

 -Make sure the mail relay specified in your php.ini is configured properly and check that your firewall isn't blocking the necessary port(s)

 # Change History
+v1.3
+The stylesheet was tailored to my custom application.
+Removed the width specifications.

 v1.2
 Corrected a label reference in the contact form html.
 The label referenced "website" but the input ID is "url"

 v1.1
 "Prettied up" success/error message for our non-Javascript friends by leveraging GET requests to pass responses back to our form

 v1.0
 Initial release